-INTERPRETATION IC 62-2001-09 OF ANSI/ASHRAE STANDARD 62-2001 VENTILATION FOR ACCEPTABLE INDOOR AIR QUALITY
+INTERPRETATION IC 62.1-2004-03 OF ANSI/ASHRAE STANDARD 62.1-2004 VENTILATION FOR ACCEPTABLE INDOOR AIR QUALITY

-Transfer Approved: January 12, 2002
+Transfer Approved: June 25, 2006

-Originally issued as interpretation of Standard 62-1999 (IC 62-1999-07) on June 23, 2000, but transferred to Standard 62-2001.
-Since no changes were made to the relevant sections of Standard 62-2001, no revisions were made to the interpretation as part of this transfer.
+Originally issued as interpretation of Standard 62-1999 (IC 62-1999-07) on June 23, 2000, transferred to Standard 62-2001 (IC 62-2001-09) on January 12, 2002 and subsequently transferred to Standard 62.1-2004.
+Even though Standard 62.1-2004 includes some changes to relevant sections of Standard 62-2001, only minor revisions (related to referenced sections and equations) were made in transferring this interpretation to apply to Standard 62.1-2004.

-Request from: Rick Sellers, Desert Aire Corporation, 8300 West Sleske Court, Milwaukee, WI 53223, rick@desertaire.com, 414 357-7400.
+Request from: Rick Sellers, Desert Aire Corporation, 8300 West Sleske Court, Milwaukee, WI 53223, rick@desertaire.com.

-Reference: This request refers to ASHRAE Standard 62-2001, Table 2, Outdoor Air Requirements for Ventilation.
+Reference: This request refers to ASHRAE Standard62.1-2004, Table 6-1, Minimum Ventilation Rates in Breathing Zone.

-Background to Questions: There have been questions among design engineers on how to apply Table 2 to indoor pools.
-Table 2 specifies an outdoor air requirement of 0.5 cfm per square foot of pool and deck area, but does not define deck area.
+Background to Questions: There have been questions among design engineers on how to apply Table 6-1 to indoor pools.
+Table 6-1 specifies an outdoor air requirement of 0.48 cfm per square foot of pool and deck area, but does not define deck area.
 In addition, the table contains outdoor air requirements for other spaces that might be served by the same air handler serving the pool, such as Spectator areas.
 Questions have also risen as to how the ventilation requirements for these two space types should be combined.